Perelman's W-functional and stability of K\"ahler-Ricci flow

 for some real-valued function $\psi$ which satisfies

 where $v\in\eta(M)$.
 Thus the operator $L$ induces an injective homomorphism

-It is clear that $\imath$ is surjective by (3.5) and (3.7) and the fact that $\lambda(g)$ is invariant under the holomorphic transformations.
+It is clear that $\imath$ is surjective by Lemma 3.1 and (3.8) and the fact that $\lambda(g)$ is invariant under the holomorphic transformations.
 Therefore the theorem is true. \enddemo

-\proclaim{Remark 3.2} The relation (3.1) can be also obtained by showing that $g_{KE}$ is a global minimizer of $\lambda(g)$ in the total space of K\"ahler metrics $(g,J)$ with K\"ahler classes cohomologous to $2\pi c_1(M)$.
-One can show that
+\proclaim{Remark 3.2} The relation (3.2) can be also obtained by showing that $g_{KE}$ is a global minimizer of $\lambda(g)$ in the total space of K\"ahler metrics $(g,J)$ with K\"ahler classes cohomologous to $2\pi c_1(M)$.
+In fact, we have

-But Theorem 3.1 determine more explicitly the kernal of the elliptic operator which arises from the second variation.
-In fact, we conjecture that there exists an analogous version of Theorem 3.1 for general K\"ahler-Ricci solitons.
+But Theorem 3.1 determines more explicitly the kernel of the elliptic operator which arises in the second variation.
+In particular, the dimension of kernel is finite modula diffeomorphisms group.
+The latter will be very useful, for example, Sun and Wang used it to study the stability of K\"ahler-Ricci flow \cite{SW}.
+We conjecture that there exists an analogous version of Theorem 3.1 for complex manifolds which admit K\"ahler-Ricci solitons.

 \endproclaim